Cosmicdawg32/Local-Media-Server/README.md

 The Raspberry Pi Imager should look similar to:
 ![Raspberry Pi Imager settings 1](img3.png)

-3. After clicking the **NEXT** button, a prompt will appear asking if you want to apply OS customisation settings.
+3. After clicking the **NEXT** button, a prompt will appear asking if you want to apply OS customization settings.
 Select **EDIT SETTINGS** and use the following settings:

    *You may change the **hostname** and **username/password** to your preference.*